 - The shift from atoms to bits is impacting all media industries, particularly those relying on print, video, and music content.
-Content creators, middlemen, retailers, consumers, and consumer electronics firms are all impacted. - Netflix's shift to a streaming model (from atoms to bits) is limited by access to content and in methods to get this content to televisions. - Windowing and other licensing issues limit available content, and inconsistencies in licensing rates make profitable content acquisitions a challenge.
+Content creators, middlemen, retailers, consumers, and consumer electronics firms are all impacted. - Netflix's shift to a streaming model (from atoms to bits) is limited by access to content and in methods to get this content to televisions. - While the "First Sale Doctrine" allows Netflix to send out physical DVDs to subscribers, this law doesn't apply to streaming. - Windowing, exclusives, and other licensing issues limit available content, and inconsistencies in licensing rates make profitable content acquisitions a challenge.
+Although the marginal cost for digital goods is zero, this benefit doesn't apply to licensees. - Netflix makes its streaming technology available to hardware firms, and it has developed streaming apps for a host of consumer electronics devices.
+As a result, Netflix streaming is available on more devices than any competing rival service. - Netflix competitors in streaming are large, deep pocketed, and may have different motivations for offering streaming content (such as generating ad revenue, pay-per-view content sales, or as an incentive to make existing hardware platforms more attractive). - The streaming business also offers Netflix opportunities to explore new revenue models, and it allows for rapid expansion into international markets.